ImAshishMaan/AI-Self-Driving-Car/README.md

 # AI Self-Driving Car
+Build a Deep Q-Learning model to drive a Self-Driving Car.
+As inputs it took the information from the three sensors and its current orientation.
+As outputs it decided the Q-values for each of the actions of going straight, turning left or turning right.
+As for the rewards, we punished it badly for hitting the sand, punished it slightly for going in the wrong direction and rewarded it slightly for going in the right direction.
+We made the AI implementation in PyTorch and used Kivy for the graphics.
 # The Environment
 The environment is compltely build using kivy webapp.Kivy is a free and open source Python framework, used for the development of applications like games, or any kind of mobile app.
 Check out the website here: https://kivy.org/#home
 <br>